jezzsantos/automate/docs/authoring.md

 ### Add elements

+!!! abstract "Concept"
-**Concept**: An "Element" is a means to represent some relational hierarchy in a pattern, a means to relate one concept to another.
+An "Element" is a means to represent some relational hierarchy in a pattern, a means to relate one concept to another.
 Elements can be nested.
 An element can have a cardinality of `ZeroOrOne` or `One`, which determines whether it must exist when the pattern is applied.

 !!! tip
 Use a collection instead of an element, if you want to represent other kinds of relationships (`ZeroToMany` or `OneOrMany`).

 To add a new element to any element/collection in the pattern: `automate edit add-element "<NAME>" --aschildof "{<ANEXPRESSION>}"`